raze0017/The-Odin-Project/README.md

 # odin
-contains the projects which i built during the odin project
+contains the projects which i built during the odin project foundations